Towards Writing Style Adaptation in Handwriting Recognition: Writer Style Block

 \subsubsection{Initialization.}

 We initialize WSB similarly to the standard instance normalization.
-Each writer style embedding $\mathbf{e}$ is initialized from the standard normal distribution $\mathcal{N}(0,1)$.
+Each writer-style embedding $\mathbf{e}$ is initialized from the standard normal distribution $\mathcal{N}(0,1)$.
 The projection matrices $\mathbf{W}^\gamma$, $\mathbf{W}^\beta$ are initialized from an uniform distribution $\mathcal{U}(-\sqrt{\mathrm{ED}}\times\tau, \sqrt{\mathrm{ED}}\times\tau)$, where ED stands for embedding dimension and $\tau$ is a small positive constant.
 Conditioning the initialization on the square root of the ED results in the same standard deviation of the scales $\mathbf{\gamma}$ and the offsets $\mathbf{\beta}$ across all ED.
 The magnitude of this standard deviation can be manipulated with $\tau$.
 In conducted auxiliary experiments we found that a reasonable value of the standard deviation is 0.1 and it is achieved by setting $\tau$ to 0.174.
 The $\mathbf{{b}^\gamma}$ and $\mathbf{{b}^\beta}$ are set to ones and zeros, respectively.
 For all ED, this way of initialization ensures, that both the scales $\mathbf{\gamma}$ and the offsets $\mathbf{\beta}$ have the same small standard deviation, while the scales are centered around 1 and the offsets around 0.
-Instead of initializing the embeddings from the standard normal distribution, pre-trained embeddings obtained by another approach can also be used.
-This approach is described in Section~\ref{sec:pretrained_embeddings}.
+Instead of initializing the embeddings from the standard normal distribution, pre-trained embeddings can be used (see Section~\ref{sec:pretrained_embeddings}).